severb/flowy/docs/index.rst

                     squares = map(self.square, range(n))
                     return self.sum(*squares)

-Before you start you should read the :ref:`intro`.
+Before you start you should read the :doc:`introduction`.
 It explains important concepts about the execution model of the workflows.
-Next, you should follow :ref:`the tutorial <tutorial>`.
+Next, you should follow :doc:`the tutorial <tutorial>`.
 It provides a narrative introduction of the most important features of Flowy and a complete example of a workflow.

 Installation